 As mentioned above, in a developing country like India, a fiscal deficit of 3/4% is considered to be good for the economy.
 As you can see in the table above, the government has tried to maintain the fiscal deficit within this range.
 The government tries to maintain this deficit without compromising on the economic growth of the country.

 In 2020, the pandemic and subsequent lockdowns led to an economic slowdown impacting its revenue.
 While the government had estimated a fiscal deficit of around 3.5% of the GDP, experts expect it to be around 7.5% in the current fiscal.
 With businesses shut and stimulus packages extended to help people survive the lockdown, the upcoming budget might have measures regarding higher tax collections and will shed some light on the government’s Fiscal policy.

 How Does The Government Manage Fiscal Deficit?

-The government manages its deficit by borrowing from various sources like the Reserve Bank of India, public sector banks, large public institutions, overseas markets, capital markets and it can raise funds from the public as well.
+Since there is a deficit or a shortfall, the government needs to arrange funds to meet the expenditure.
+In India, the government manages its deficit by borrowing from various sources like the Reserve Bank of India, public sector banks, large public institutions, overseas markets, capital markets, and it can raise funds from the public as well.